National Centre for the Performing Arts (China): Performance and other venues

-Opera Hall is the most magnificent building in the NCPA, with gorgeous gold colour.
-Mainly staged opera, dance, ballet, and large-scale performances.
+The Opera Hall is the most magnificent building in the NCPA, with a gorgeous gold colour.
+It is mainly staged for opera, dance, ballet, and large-scale performances.
 The auditorium of the Opera Hall has one floor of a performance pool and three floors of the auditorium.
 There are 2,207 seats available.
-The Opera Hall has an advanced stage with push, pull, ascending, descending and turning functions, tiltable ballet table and an elevating pool which can accommodate up to three bands.
+The Opera Hall has an advanced stage with push, pull, ascending, descending and turning functions, a tiltable ballet table and an elevating pool which can accommodate up to three bands.